 • Editor: The Lady and the Tigers: Remembering the Flying Tigers of World War II (Olga Greenlaw), 2002

-Most of these are available as e-books for the Amazon Kindle and Barnes & Noble Nook, as are several monographs and magazine articles.
+Most are available in digital as e-books for the Amazon Kindle and Barnes & Noble Nook, as are several monographs and magazine articles.